Linear Optics#

 Forward and Backward Modes#

 Forward travelling and backward travelling modes both satisfy Maxwell’s equations.
-Given the relationship between transverse and longitudinal components there must be a fixed sign difference between the complementary modes.
-Of the two possible transformations between the forward and backward fields, the following convention will be used throughout the rest of this document.
+Given the relationship between transverse and longitudinal components there is a fixed sign difference between the complementary modes.
+Of the two possible transformations, the following convention will be used throughout the rest of this document:

 \[\begin{gather} \beta_- = -\beta_+ \end{gather}\]